 Thanks for taking the time to check out this page.
-I'm naming this article "How to Photograph Star Trails", but more accurately it should be called "How I Photograph Star Trails.”
+I’m naming this article “How to Photograph Star Trails”, but more accurately it should be called “How I Photograph Star Trails.”
 I’m sure there are plenty of people who do things differently than me.
 If you have any feedback, suggestions, questions, or comments about anything on this page, please feel free to contact me, or leave a comment at the bottom of the page.
-I encourage discussion of the topic.
-This will be a live working document and I'll update it as I continue to learn new and/or better ways to perfect my system.
-Please feel free to share and/or link to this document if you'd like.
+I certainly encourage discussion of the topic.

 Things you might need: